Vyral/mark-callender/_posts/2022-07-06-are-you-looking-for-a-great-home.md

 Today I want to share a fantastic listing with you from Zimmerman, MN.
 The address is 14947 289th Avenue NW, and it’s a lovely home.
 If you’d like to see what it looks like from the front yard, check out my video at 0:18.

 **If you’d like to get to know the inside a little better, my home tour starts at 0:34.** As you can see, this listing is spacious, modern, and cozy—the perfect place to raise a family.
-With five bedrooms, three baths, a lovely deck, and a large backyard, you’ll have plenty of space to enjoy your friends and loved ones.&nbsp;
+With five bedrooms, three baths, a lovely deck, and a large backyard, you’ll have plenty of space to enjoy with your friends and loved ones.&nbsp;

 If you are interested in this property or have any questions, please call or email me.
 I am always willing to help\!